- What is the UH Hilo Educational Observatory (UHHEO) ?

 - Where is UHHEO located ?

-At the time of writing (Novermber 2018), no site has been formally identified yet to host the new HKO.
+At the time of writing (Novermber 2018), no site has been formally identified yet to host the new UHHEO.
 The current site on Maunakea would be ideal but could be decommissioned to meet political requirements.
 Other options have been investigated including Mauna Loa, but are not available or suitable for one reason or another.
 It is possible that the observatory could be temporarly installed on a good site but this solution is only considered to be valid for a short period of time.
-We are working on other possibilities as well but since it is important to have a good site to meet the mission envisioned for HKO, no important compromise can be made on the quality of the site.
+We are working on other possibilities as well but since it is important to have a good site to meet the mission envisioned for UHHEO, no important compromise can be made on the quality of the site.